Franklin Furnace Archive: History

 In 1993, Franklin Furnace and the Museum of Modern Art signed an agreement to merge Franklin Furnace's collection of artists' books published internationally after 1960—the largest repository of this nature in the United States—with that of MOMA, forming a permanent resource of unparalleled value.

 During its 20th anniversary season in 1996 and 1997, Franklin Furnace sold its original loft and reinvented itself as a "virtual institution," not identified with its real estate but rather with its resources, made accessible by electronic and other means.
 No longer providing a venue for performance art projects, the organization continues to provide grants and other support to performance artists via the Franklin Furnace FUND for Performance Art.
 From 1998 to 2004, Franklin Furnace's headquarters were at 45 John Street in lower Manhattan.

 Between 1998 and 1999, in the early days of the internet, Franklin Furnace presented new time-based art by 32+ artists to worldwide audiences through The Future of the Present, its pioneering online collaboration with Pseudo Programs, Inc. In 2023, British artist/curator Elly Clarke, who was an intern at Franklin Furnace from 1998-9, curated an exhibition in the library at Pratt Institute entitled 'Dragging the archive - a personal re:encounter with Franklin Furnace's cyber beginnings' that explored the shift Franklin Furnace took at that time from being a physical organization to a 'virtual' one.

 In 2008, The Franklin Furnace FUND for Performance Art and the Future of the Present grant programs were combined to institute the Franklin Furnace FUND.
 With the continued support of Jerome Foundation, the NYC Department of Cultural Affairs and others, as of 2021, Franklin Furnace has awarded grants ranging between $2,000 and $10,000 to a total of 382 artists.

 On October 1, 2004, Franklin Furnace moved from the Financial District to 80 Arts - The James E. Davis Arts Building in the BAM cultural district at 80 Hanson Place in Brooklyn where it remained until Fall, 2014 when Franklin Furnace relocated to Pratt Institute's Brooklyn campus under an organization-in-residence agreement.
 The decision to "nest" within Pratt Institute coincided with the announcement of Pratt's new Master of Fine Arts program in Performance + Performance Studies.

 In mid-2020 in response to the global pandemic, Franklin Furnace pivoted to continue offering services for avant-garde artists and their aficionados by launching the LOFT, an online digital presenting platform.
 By March 2022, the LOFT had presented the work of 300+ Franklin Furnace artist alumns in 24 free public programs.

 During its 50-year history, Franklin Furnace has gained a national and international reputation for identifying artists who have changed the terms by which contemporary avant-garde art is discussed; mounted scholarly exhibitions that have embodied the history of 20th-century avant-garde activity; and stood up for the right of artists to freedom of expression as guaranteed under the First Amendment to the United States Constitution.

-Franklin Furnace has moved to its new Long Island City location in August, 2026.